Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.md

 This library is created by [Smartersoft B.V.](https://smartersoft.nl) and [licensed](../LICENSE.txt) as **GPL-3.0-only**.

+More details on this library in [this post](https://svrooij.io/2022/01/20/secure-multi-tenant-app/#post)

 ## Prerequisites

 - Azure resource with support for managed identities (Azure Functions, App Service, ...)